 The book is co-edited by MRM associate Eric Johnson and Christian apologist/educator Dr. Sean McDowell and features contributions from 24 additional evangelists, scholars, and pastors on a variety of evangelistic topics.

-The book idea came to Johnson last summer after someone asked him which method of evangelism is best to use with members of The Church of Jesus Christ of Latter-day Saints.
-It is a question that is often posed to those who are involved in full-time Christian ministry.
+The idea came to Johnson in 2016 when someone asked him which method of evangelism is best to use with members of The Church of Jesus Christ of Latter-day Saints.
+It is a question that is often asked by those who want to understand a good strategy in sharing their Christian faith.

 “There are many tactics, so it depends on you and your personality,” he answered the inquirer.
 “Perhaps someone should just write a book that includes a variety of possibilities as a one-stop source.”

-That night, Johnson mulled over the idea and decided to ask some ministry friends to participate in a compilation book.
-The idea would feature short chapters that provides the contributor’s philosophy and methods while including illustrative stories.
-Because this is a book on Christian evangelism–a topic that unfortunately will never be a best-seller at bookstores–Johnson decided that the idea would not appeal to a publisher.
+That night, Johnson mulled over the idea and decided to ask some ministry friends to contribute to a compilation book.
+He envisioned a book that would feature short chapters to include the contributor’s philosophy and methods while including illustrative stories.
+Because this is a book on Christian evangelism–a topic that unfortunately will never be a best-seller at bookstores–Johnson decided that the idea would never appeal to nation-wide Christian publishers.
 Thus, he decided that the only option would be to self-publish, just as he did in 2016 when he printed Mormonism 101 for Teens.
 (In addition, Johnson has co-authored three published books on Mormonism (with Bill McKeever), including Answering Mormons’ Questions (Kregel, 2013) and Mormonism 101 (Baker, 2015).)